robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 <img src="/images/bpl-axis-titles-example.png" />
 </p>

-In addition, let's add `--xtitle` and `--ytitle` options to the command line interface at the bottom of the `scatterplot.py` file too so that the command line tool can use them too.
+In addition, let's add `--xtitle` and `--ytitle` options to the command line interface at the bottom of the `scatterplot.py` file so that the command line tool can use them too.

 ### Tips